 The Bank's Audit Committee assists the Board in meeting its responsibilities in ensuring an effective system of internal control and compliance and for meeting its external financial reporting obligations on laws and regulations.
-Internal Audit assists audit committee in discharging its duties to review the internal control and risk management framework in the Bank.
+Internal Audit assists the Audit Committee in discharging its duties to review the internal control and risk management framework in the Bank.

-Asia Pacific ("ASP") Internal Audit Department of the Global Internal Audit ("GBL INA") provides independent and objective assurance as to whether the design and operational effectiveness of the Banks's framework of risk management, control and governance processes, as designed and represented by management, is adequate.
+The Regional Asia Pacific ("ASP") Internal Audit team, part of the Global Internal Audit ("GBL INA") function provides independent and objective assurance on the design and operational effectiveness of the Bank's framework of risk management, control and governance processes, as designed and represented by management.
 The Group Head of Internal Audit reports to the Chairman of the Group Audit Committee and holds meetings during the year.
-The Head of Global Internal Audit, International participates in the Audit Committee to discuss audit plan status and key controls and risks observations.
-Internal Audit also has a separate meeting with the Chairman of the Audit Committee to discuss matters in the absence of executive directors.
-The Internal Audit function has direct access to the Audit Committee members and has no restrictions to access the records, employees or management of the Bank.
+The Head of Audit, ASP International participates in the Audit Committee to discuss audit plan status, key controls and risks and observations.
+Senior Manager Regional ASP Internal Audit also has a separate meeting with the Chairman of the Audit Committee to discuss matters in the absence of executive directors.
+The Head of Audit, ASP International and Senior Manager Regional ASP Internal Audit have direct access to the Audit Committee members.
+The Internal Audit function has no restrictions to access records, employees or management of the Bank.

 A risk based audit approach is adopted to focus on key risk areas and activities.
 The audit coverage is driven by the annual risk assessment results and regulatory expectations of the Bank.
-Executive management of the Bank is responsible for ensuring control issues raised by the Global Internal Audit function are adequately addressed within an appropriate and agreed time frame.
-The 2019 Internal Audit annual plan was presented to the Audit Committee on 8 February 2019 with regular updates being provided to the Board throughout 2019.
-The annual audit plan for 2020 has been presented to the Audit Committee in October 2019.
+Executive management of the Bank is responsible for ensuring control issues raised by Internal Audit are adequately addressed within an appropriate and agreed time frame.
+The 2021 Internal Audit annual plan will be presented to the Audit Committee on March 2021 with regular updates being provided to the Board throughout the year.